noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Discuss Deviations from expected relationship and explore potential explanations

-##### Quantify uncertanties in measurements.
-Discuss how they have affection precision of results and calcualtions
+##### Quantify uncertainties in measurements.
+Discuss how they have affection precision of results and calculations

-##### Evaluate limitions.
+##### Evaluate limitations.

 ##### Discuss impact of limitations
 ## 7. Interpretation and Evaluation:

 ##### Explain how finding relate to research question.

-##### Do findings align with theoredical predictions.
+##### Do findings align with theoretical predictions.

-##### compare calculated speed of sound with accepted value and discuss potention reasons for differences.
-Condier both experimental error and limitations of theoretical model.
+##### compare calculated speed of sound with accepted value and discuss potential reasons for differences.
+Consider both experimental error and limitations of theoretical model.

-##### Evaluate valididy and reliability of experimental process and results.
-Discuss the effectiveness of your methodolgogy in controllnig variables, min
+##### Evaluate validity and reliability of experimental process and results.
+Discuss the effectiveness of your methodology in controlling variables, minimizing errors and obtaining accurate measurements

+ ##### Analyse impact of identified uncertanties
 ## 8. Conclusion:

 ##### *Summarize the key findings of your experiment and restate your conclusion regarding the research question.*